nickhargreaves/django_auth/README.md

     ```
     REQUIRE_PHONE_VERIFICATION_ON_LOGIN = False # Set to true to enable Two-Factor Authentication
     REQUIRE_PHONE_VERIFICATION_ON_REGISTER = False # Set to true if you want users to confirm phone number
-    FROM_EMAIL_ADDRESS = "The email address to show as source of your confirmation address"
+    FROM_EMAIL_ADDRESS = '' # The email address to show as source of your confirmation address"
     ```

 6. Run `python manage.py migrate` to create the django_auth models.